zupzup/blog/rust-ai-chatbot-ollama/post.md

             });
 ```

-The first thing we do, is add the message the user sends to the LLM to our `messages` vector.
+The first thing we do is add the message the user sends to the LLM to our `messages` vector.

-This vector is also what we'll always send to the LLM API endpoint.
+This vector is also what we'll always send to the LLM API endpoint, since it represents the whole conversation context.
+If we wouldn't do that, each message to the LLM would essentially be without context and always start at the base prompt.

 ```rust